-Dig through your recipe books and pick out a few “special” meals- ones that most of your kids will eat or ones where you can easily make a slightly modified version to appeal to everyone (such as pasta with homemade meatballs and sauce for the main meal, but also can serve as plain pasta for the pickier eaters).
+Dig through your recipe books /Pinterest boards and pick out a few “special” meals- ones that most of your kids will eat or ones where you can easily make a slightly modified version to appeal to everyone (such as pasta with homemade meatballs and sauce for the main meal, but also can serve as plain pasta for the pickier eaters).
 And don't forget to add traditional “Sunday night dinners” to your meal list — roasted chicken, turkey, beef stew- meals that might take too long to prepare to serve during the week, but are great for the weekends.

 After brainstorming and digging through my cookbooks, I was able to list more than 35 entrees that my family will actually eat!

 I purchased a framed magnetic chalkboard a long time ago from the Pottery Barn catalog that looked nice in my kitchen and found a place to hang it where everyone could see it.
 (Mine is no longer available but you can find similar ones here and here on Amazon.)